-Recommendation No. Implementation Steps Completion Date Consult with Vegetation Management April April 2021 Specialist from sister cooperative to review 2021 current practices.
-Incorporate recommendations of previous May Ongoing review into current vegetation management 2021 plans Determine if relationship is feasible to continue May May 2021 with utilizing/sharing personnel 2021 Continue process above or contract an May June 2021 arborist/utility vegetation management 2021 specialist to assist in program Develop, Review, and Approve an updated June December Vegetation Management Plan in conjunction 2021 2021 with Strategic Plan goals
+Recommendation No. Implementation Steps Start Date Completion Date Consult with Vegetation Management April April 2021 Specialist from sister cooperative to review current practices.
+2021 Incorporate recommendations of previous review into current vegetation management plans May 2021 Ongoing Determine if relationship is feasible to continue with utilizing/sharing personnel May 2021 May 2021 Continue process above or contract an arborist/utility vegetation management specialist to assist in program May 2021 June 2021 Develop, Review, and Approve an updated Vegetation Management Plan in conjunction with Strategic Plan goals June 2021 December 2021